HarvardWestlake/Wolvercoin/Technical Specifications/PublicGoodsKickstarter.md

 - contribute(String nameOfGood, int amount)
     - people can contribute to a public good of id _id_ with amount _amount_ until the price is met
     - Adds _amount_ to the user's _donations_ entry
+        - if the user doesn't already have a _donations_ entry, make one and increment donationsLen
     - Increments totalDonations
     - Rejects if the goal is already met
     - Caps donation at the amount needed to achieve the goal
 - retract(String nameOfGood, uint256 adress)
     - Removes _amount_ from the user's _donations_ entry
+        - if the user retracts all the money they've donated, delete their _donations_ entry and decrement donationsLen
     - Make sure user can't retract money that haven't put in, i.e. _amount_ <= donations[user]
     - decrements totalDonations
 - complete(String nameOfGood)